nhm38/ECE4960/lab9-page.md

 ![error img](img/lab9/err.png)

-upload a video that shows if your robot turns (roughly) on axis.
+I didn't get a video in the lab, but I did do a test at home.
+It worked just as well at home as it did in the lab. upload a video that shows if your robot turns (roughly) on axis.

 I set a tolerance such that when the error was less than half a degree the robot would stop and get distance data.
 Therefore, the angle error was less than 0.5 degrees.
 The axis of rotation might move 2.5cm to 5cm.
 So for a single distance measurement, error = 5cm * cos(0.5 deg) which is essentially 5cm.